Home / Training / PPA Advanced Clinical Course

 It is also hoped that course members will benefit from the new online teaching arrangements that will make it easier for those attending from further afield.

-The next Advanced Clinical Course will start in January 2026.
-Anyone wishing to express an interest, please contact Janthia Taylor, Chair of the PPA Post Qualifying Committee:
+If you have any questions, please contact Janthia Taylor, Chair of the PPA Post Qualifying Committee: [email protected]

 The course is taught over five Saturday mornings per term by leading clinicians and will be divided between theory and clinical seminars.
 Two three times per week cases will be seen in tandem with the teaching.
 Each case will be supervised fortnightly by a different approved training supervisor.